Business Etiquette In Dubai

-Self respect and dignity is very important for every national in Dubai, therefore you should avoid to correct or criticise your local clients, business partners or colleagues.
-Be polite and respectful and avoid criticising them in front of other people.
+Self-respect and dignity is very important for every national in Dubai, therefore you should avoid to correct or criticize your local clients, business partners, or colleagues.
+Be polite and respectful and avoid criticizing them in front of other people.
 If some delicate issues have to be addressed it is better to do so behind closed doors.

 Even though the Ramadan is observed throughout the country don’t expect the same to be true for Christian holidays like Easter and Christmas.
 Business will be conducted as usual with offices and shops open during regular business hours.

 Business meetings will usually start with some light small talk before moving to more serious business topics.
-It is always allowed to talk about Dubai’s fast development and newest projects, but religion and politics should be left out of any conversation in order to avoid offending the Emaratis who might take criticism very personal.
+It is always allowed to talk about Dubai’s fast development and newest projects, but religion and politics should be left out of any conversation in order to avoid offending the Emiratis who might take criticism very personally.

 Business cards are very important and you should always carry enough cards with you to hand out before the meeting begins, after a formal greeting.

-Even though handshakes are standard procedure in business many men and women in the UAE will not shake hands with a person from the opposite sex.
+Even though handshakes are standard procedures in business, many men and women in the UAE will not shake hands with a person from the opposite sex.
 You should wait for a hand to be offered or just place your right hand over your heart in form of greeting.